 Chapter 13 bankruptcy is a powerful financial tool that can allow you to:

 But Chapter 13 bankruptcy is considerably more complicated and labor-intensive than Chapter 7.
-If you want the court to confirm (approve) your Chapter 13 bankruptcy, you must propose a feasible repayment plan, which is difficult to do without legal knowledge and the software used by bankruptcy lawyers.
+If you want the court to confirm (approve) your Chapter 13 bankruptcy, you must propose a feasible repayment plan, which is challenging to do without legal knowledge and the software used by bankruptcy lawyers.

 Further, if you wish to pay less on your house or car by stripping a second mortgage or cramming down a car loan, you'll need to file a motion or adversary proceeding with the court, which also isn't an easy task.